danbsi/github4standards/README.md

 - work with them to develop their scope for the piece of work they are undertaking
 - feed that back in to what we want to know about github as a standards platform
 - talk to microsoft about how we might be able to trial and use github in a more manageable way
-- what opportuntities and risks might this represent - are we thinking commericially, do we need to?
 - make sure I update KH
-- DONE ~~inform Amanda Saunders (SSM) who has been working on agile standards for covid response~~
+- DONE ~~inform AmS (SSM) who has been working on agile standards for covid response~~

+## comments
+- privacy concerns (useage patterns, personal data, etc)
+- visibility to third party
+- commerical risk